Gough Whitlam: Alleged CIA involvement

 Christopher Boyce, who was convicted of spying for the Soviet Union while an employee of a CIA contractor, said the CIA wanted Whitlam removed from office because he threatened to close US military bases in Australia, including Pine Gap.
 Boyce said Kerr was described by the CIA as "our man Kerr".
+Former ASIO chief Sir Edward Woodward has dismissed the notion of CIA involvement, as has journalist Paul Kelly.

 Whitlam later wrote that Kerr did not need any encouragement from the CIA.
 However, he also said that in 1977 United States Deputy Secretary of State Warren Christopher made a special trip to Sydney to meet with him and told him, on behalf of US President Jimmy Carter, of his willingness to work with whatever government Australians elected, and that the US would never again interfere with Australia's democratic processes.

-Former ASIO chief Sir Edward Woodward has dismissed the notion of CIA involvement, as has journalist Paul Kelly.
-Justice Robert Hope, who had twice been royal commissioner investigating the Australian intelligence agencies, including ASIO, stated in 1998 that he had attempted to locate and interview a witness who had allegedly given in-camera evidence to the Church Committee about CIA involvement in the dismissal.
-He was unable to find either the witness or testimony, despite having the support of "a senior [US] senator".
-In his top secret supplementary report, however, Hope dismissed the idea of a CIA involvement in Australian politics.